 Happy anniversary to us!
 There are about a jillion ways to celebrate an anniversary in the Texas hill country, but before we moved to Austin, I didn't really know what they were.
 Now, after a whole bunch of anniversary celebrations in fascinating parts elsewhere around the country, we are finding that the only places we really want to go are the ones to which we haven't been - right here in our own big ol' Texas backyard.
-So, this anniversary - #36!!! - we explored the tiny little hill country town of Johnson City, where
+So, this anniversary, we explored the tiny little hill country town of Johnson City, where we discovered

 Browsing category: Food & Wine

 If you've been reading along with me on this intentionally-adventurous journey, you know that I dearly LOVE all things Congress Avenue.
 From the sights (weird and not) to the sounds (hustling and bustling), and from the south (shopping) to the north (the prettiest Capitol in the whole wide world), it seems like I never get enough.
 And now, there's a cute and carefree new place to grab lunch with friends or have coffee on Sunday morning.
 It's called Caroline.
 From the font to the front door, Caroline's mission is

 People ask me this question all the time, but for lots of different reasons.
 Maybe company is coming to town.
 Maybe they're new to Austin.
 Most are celebrating something special in their lives.

 I’m thrilled that they do!

 I love Austin, and I love to share about what we've found to do, see and eat.

 Since moving here, we’ve kept a running register of the restaurants we’ve tried.
 Would you like to guess just how many different names are on the list?